opensearch-project/technical-steering/ELECTIONS.md

 ## Overview

 This document establishes the election procedures for the OpenSearch Technical Steering Committee (TSC) as referenced in Section 3.e of the [OpenSearch Project Technical Charter](https://opensearch.org/wp-content/uploads/2025/02/OpenSearch-Project-Technical-Charter-Final-9-13-2024.docx.pdf).
 The TSC will hold elections annually to fill expiring terms and maintain continuity of technical oversight for the OpenSearch Project.
-The committee size includes 15 members.
+The committee size includes 15 members; an odd number required for any voting.

 ## Election Timeline

 ### Annual Election Schedule

-- **End of term**: Facilitator opens a GitHub issue for community nominations for 1 week
+- **End of term**: Facilitator opens form for community nominations for 2 weeks
-- **Week 1**: Call for nominations opens; exception request period opens
+- **Nomination period**: Call for nominations opens; exception request period opens
 - **Prior to next TSC Meeting**: Nominations and exception requests close; candidate statements collected by facilitator
 - **During TSC Meeting**: Voting by current TSC members will take place at next scheduled TSC meeting
 - **Within 3 Days of Vote**: Results announced and certified